ngl4/formation_journey/1-on-1-w-Mentor/README.md

-# Coffee Hour with A Mentor
+# Coffee Hour or Algo Session with A Mentor/Fellow Alumni
 Questions, Experience, Algo Problem, Anything that the Mentor would like to share!!

 ## Vinit Parikh (05/04/22)